Allegheny-ComputerScience-101-S2022/cs101-S2022-final-starter/final-examination.md

   return answer
 ```

 #### (2 points) Using the Big-O notation, what is the worst-case time complexity of this function?
-Please show all of your work.
+Please show all of your work and justify your response.

 #### (2 points) Using your knowledge of running a doubling experiment to predict the likely worst-case time complexity of a Python function, approximately what would the doubling ratio be for this function?